cyriux/Monoidz-kata/panini.md

 1. Ask for a demo with glasses of beer to understand the abstract idea in a concrete way.
 1. Discuss common examples of monoids that you know already.
-1. Try to turn the food example into a monoid fashion.
-1. Refactor the tests to simplify the assertions in a style: “assert C = A + B”
+1. Try to turn the food example into a monoid fashion, into this style of assertions: “assert C = A + B”

 # Extend!